 Magnesium was inversely associated with metabolic syndrome, and oral magnesium supplementation improved the metabolic profile and lowered blood pressure of metabolically obese and normal-weight individuals (43, 44).

 In the study, blood pressure, insulin resistance, fasting glucose and triglyceride levels all decreased significantly in the subjects who received magnesium chloride compared with individuals who didn’t (45).

 Lower magnesium intake was associated with a higher risk of diabetes in the Taiwanese population (46).

-Greater magnesium intake was associated with lower risk of type 2 diabetes and metabolic abnormalities (47).
+Greater magnesium intake was associated with a lower risk of type 2 diabetes and metabolic abnormalities (47).